Best Free Screen Recorder Software No Watermark 2026

 • Watermark: None

-Best for: Quick screen recordings on Mac where simplicity matters more than advanced features.
+Best for: Quick screen recordings on Mac where simplicity truly matters more than advanced features.

-The catch: System audio capture requires third-party extensions like BlackHole (free).
-Output is MOV — you may need a converter.
-Check our guide on the best 4K video tools in 2026 if you need to process the output file.
+The catch: System audio capture requires third-party extensions like BlackHole (which is free, thankfully).
+Also, the output is MOV, so you might need a converter.
+Check out our guide on the best 4K video tools in 2026 if you need to process that output file.

 4. Loom Free Tier — Best for Quick Team Sharing

-Loom’s free tier is technically watermark-free, making it unique among cloud-based recorders.
-It’s designed for quick async communication — record your screen, get a shareable link instantly, no editing needed.
+Loom’s free tier is technically watermark-free, which makes it pretty unique among cloud-based recorders.
+It’s really designed for quick async communication — just record your screen, get an instantly shareable link, and no editing needed.
+Super handy!

 Key specs: